 in part; "Holy Trinity School received a donation of

 "The afternoon Mr. Herman handed over a contribution to Holy Trinity School, he had just sent more than 5,000 books to the R. J. Donovan Correctional Facility.
 Examples of Mr. Herman's generosity include book donations to Social Advocates for Youth, San Diego City College youth outreach programs, the Drug Court Program of San Diego County, senior citizens, homeless shelters, schools, basically anyone who wants to read or learn.
 No one who meets Mr. Herman can miss his love of people, books and for his ministry.
 Also, no one leaves a visit with Mr. Herman without learning something - about people and places in San Diego, about his trip to Jerusalem, or about his experience carrying the Olympic torch.
 Like the books he gives away, Mr. Herman also will reveal a universal truth about life through sharing personal stories and also by his example of the joy of selfless giving."

-The Bookman is a unique organization dedicated to providing free books to anyone who wants and needs them.
-For your next donation drive, consider collecting money or books for The Bookman.
+The Bookman is a unique organization dedicated to providing education support to deserving students.
+For your next donation drive, consider a donation to The Bookman.
 The Bookman is a 501(c)(3) charitable foundation, so gifts are tax-deductible.

 Return to Home